 This is a crucial part of the onboarding process that sets a foundation of success for the employee and the company in the moment and for the future.

 The relationship building skill of building rapport happens here.
 When a new employee can understand their worth and have a clear understanding of what the organization sees and expects in them, they are better able to set themselves up for success.
 Be empowered to ask relevant and poweful development questions.
 Participate fully.

 Have you had a coaching call after you've been hired?

 Create an easy onboarding process with an all in one tool.

 Create the process to build an improved hiring practice, training practice and professional development and review process.

 I wish you much success and look forward to assisting you soon!

 As always, I'd love to hear your experiences, feedback and answer any questions you may have about your hiring process or how LUMINA can make your onboarding easier.

 Connect with me: firstname.lastname@example.org

-A Business Relationship Trainer, Virtual Facilitator and Coach, who loves all things related to business strategy, growth and innovation through the power of people in relationship.
+A Business Relationship Trainer, Virtual Team Coach & Facilitator who loves all things related to business strategy, growth and innovation through the power of people in relationship.